TetraOS/Compositor/README.md

       - Implement support for additional Wayland protocols
       - Create new utilities for working with Wayland surfaces and X11 windows

-6. **License:** This project is licensed under the MIT License.
+6. **License:** This project is licensed under the GPL 3.0.
+License.
 For more information, please refer to the LICENSE file included in the repository.

 ## File Tree Structure